 What can be done to reduce the risk of problems?

-Blood glucose control: Good blood glucose control can prevent the development and slow the progression of diabetic nephropathy, as well as preventing the other complications of diabetes, even if kidney failure has developed.
+Blood glucose control: Good blood glucose control can prevent the development and slow the progression of diabetic nephropathy, as well as preventing the other complications of diabetes.
 This can not be achieved by tablets and/or insulin alone, but requires a good diet too.
-Achieving these things will involve discussion with doctors, nurses and dieticians.
-Ideally HbAk levels (a measure of avaerage blood sugar control over 3 months) should be less than 7%.

-Blood pressure control: The recommended target blood pressure is 125/75mmHg in diabetic patients however, the lower the blood pressure the lower the risk of problems.
+Blood pressure control: The recommended target blood pressure is 125/75 mmHg in diabetic patients however, the lower the blood pressure the lower the risk of problems.
 This usually requires more than one type of tablet to achieve.
 If you are overweight, losing weight will help too.
-Weight loss may help in many cases.

-Diet: Above and beyond the diabetic diet, not adding any salt and reducing alcohol intake will have beneficial effects on blood pressure.
-Other aspects of diet (including energy, calcium and phosphate) are important in renal failure and the assistance of a renal dietitian is normally required if CKD is severe (e.g. stage 4+).
+Diet: Above and beyond the diabetic diet, not adding any salt, and reducing alcohol intake will have beneficial effects on blood pressure.
+Other aspects of diet (including energy, calcium and phosphate, and protein) can be important in advanced CKD is severe (e.g. stage 4+).

 Controlling blood fat and cholesterol: Controlling blood fat and cholesterol levels helps prevent heart disease and possibly strokes, and may slow the progression of diabetic kidney disease.
 The current data points towards a target total cholesterol of <3.5mmol/l if you have microalbuminuria.